 The electrical energy output of solar cells is obviously one of the crucial things that you need to know when looking to install a solar system.
 Some solar energy companies are giving a wide variety of unreferenced numbers, so we have done our research and provide you with fully referenced and reliable information for you to consider.

-The power rating of your system (kilowatts, or kW) is a measure of how big your generation system is, not how much it will produce.
+The power rating of your system (stated in kilowatts, or kW) is a measure of how big your generation system is, not how much energy it will produce.
 This is analogous to a car engine, where the size of the engine gives you an indication of how powerful it is, but does not itself tell you how much petrol it will use, although the two are related.

 Of course the first factor influencing how much electrical energy you will generate is the size (otherwise known as rated power) of your solar installation.
-A large installation (higher kW’s) will produce more electrical energy (just as a bigger car engine has more grunt).
+A greater umber of solar panels will produce more electrical energy (just as a bigger car engine has more grunt).

 The amount of sun your solar cells are exposed to (and hence how much energy they will generate) depends upon:

-- The orientation and tilt of your installation (which will be optimised by your installer)
+- The orientation and tilt of your solar panels (which will be optimised by your installer)

 - Whether there are shadows cast over your cells (due to trees, buildings etc)